Howard Tayler, Writing Excuses Podcast:

-An ADHD brain craves stimulation.
-My non-medical stimulants of choice are chai and Hot Tamales cinnamon candy (one I discovered while trying to stay awake while reading my Western Civ textbook in college).
+An ADHD brain craves stimulation, which is why stimulants are often the most effective medication.
+Besides medication, my stimulants of choice are chai and Hot Tamales cinnamon candy (the latter I discovered while trying to stay awake during Western Civ homework).

 Music helps me focus.
 Energetic heavy metal or Orchestral stuff.
 But it’s what I write that matters.
 I have to be doing something tight in and sensory.
 It has to feel like I’m living what I’m writing.
 And Caffeine.
 Stimulants help with ADHD.
 Ritalin is a stimulant.

 I also use tools like Habitica to show myself progress beyond wordcount and keep me accountable.
 Habitica is wonderful.
 The widgets are super handy.
 (At least on Android.)—Andrew Valorson

 It takes time and lots of trial and error (under the supervision of a trained physician) to find a medication and dosage that works for ADHD, because every brain works differently.
 I have tried several combinations and am now (in 2019 anyway) on Wellbutrin.
 But my son started thriving on the very first stimulant we tried for him.